rkorrelboom/babylonjs-starter/README.md

 1. Check http://localhost:3000 in your browser

 ## Building for deployment ##
-1. Run `npm build`
+1. Run `npm run build`
+1. Run `npm run start:prod` to run the build locally
-1. Copy the dist folder to your server
+1. Copy the dist folder to your server and serve using your favourite webserver